Suv4o/personal-blog-2023/content/2025/03/24/create-a-recommendation-engine-with-ai-for-free.md

 ### What is Transformer.js?

-[Transformer.js](https://huggingface.co/docs/transformers.js/en/index) is a JavaScript library that lets you run AI models directly in your web browser or Node.js application.
+<a href="https://huggingface.co/docs/transformers.js/en/index" target="_blank" rel="noopener noreferrer">Transformer.js</a> is a JavaScript library that lets you run AI models directly in your web browser or Node.js application.
 It downloads models locally, allowing them to run entirely on your device.

 It supports various models including text generation, translation, image recognition, and embedding generation—all without relying on external APIs.
 This means zero usage fees, making it ideal for my personal blog project.